 Eligibility for an Alternative Loan is based on the student's and co-signer's (if required) credit history.
 Most Alternative Loan lenders allow students to determine if they would like to have a fixed or variable interest rate.
 CLU is an impartial party and cannot recommend any particular lender.
 However, through careful consideration of many factors, including borrower benefits, CLU has developed a list of lenders that are currently participating in private student lending.
 Students are in no way restricted to this list of lenders when borrowing Alternative Loans.

 2. Alternative Loan Self-Certification Form

 Download the Alternative Loan Self-Certification Form.

-Recent changes to Title X of the Higher Education Opportunity Act (HEOA) require that a series of three loan disclosures be provided to Alternative Loan borrowers throughout the application process and that the borrower also complete an Alternative Loan Self-Certification Form prior to the loan being disbursed.
+The Title X of the Higher Education Opportunity Act (HEOA) requires that a series of three loan disclosures be provided to Alternative Loan borrowers throughout the application process and that the borrower also complete an Alternative Loan Self-Certification Form prior to the loan being disbursed.

 The purpose of the disclosures is to: